10 Email Tips for Better Trade Show Marketing

 So, email-based promotional techniques are still totally viable for promoting upcoming trade show appearances – but you need to be sure your email doesn’t get caught in – or immediately sent to – the spam filter.

-Major Ways To Update Your Trade Show Email Marketing
+10 Email Tips to Update Your Trade Show Marketing

 Emails should only be sent to people who, in some way, have given you permission to email.

 Organic email lists are simply those made up of people who’ve volunteered them.
 They are pre-qualified since they’ve already indicated an interest in your product or company.
 Anyone who’s previously had contact with you, or done business, would automatically qualify.

 Beyond that, here are a few ideas for getting people to type in their email:

 - Premium content on your websites, such as eBooks or training videos